jessawright/web-portfolio-2/_pages/01_about.md

 permalink: /about/
 ---

-I am a self-taught web developer, currently focusing on front-end and UI development.
+I am a self-taught web developer and designer, currently focusing on front-end and UI development.

-My education in studio art and handcraft gives me an eye for design.
-I try to avoid making arbitrary design decisions, looking to the content and intended audience for design cues.
+I have an education in studio art and handcraft, giving me an eye for design.
+I have experience in library work, giving me skill in organizing information conceptually and visually.

-From my library work, I have professional experience organizing information both visually and in databases (library catalogs), catering to the needs of my audience.
-Likewise, I organize website content according to the intended audience as well as organizing my own workflow.

-My thinking style tends toward the strictly logical, which makes learning programming smooth and fun.
-Since I am very new to the field, it is my raw programming skill that will grow the fastest as I learn the capabilities and syntax of a given language.

-How do you feel about CSS?
-Many developers seem to hate it, but I enjoy it as a logical puzzle, just as I do the programming.
+Though I am new to programming, I have a natural knack for the logical.
+I find programming to be delightful, even when it is also frustrating.
+As my newest skill, this is where I will grow the fastest in upcoming months and years and I am excited for the challenge.
+I am having a blast learning this!

 My toolset includes:

+* HTML5
 * CSS3
-* HTML5
 * JavaScript
+* Bootstrap
 * jQuery
 * React
-* Bootstrap
 * APIs
 * SVG
+* Webpack
+* Git/GitHub
 * Adobe Photoshop
 * Adobe Illustrator
-* Git/GitHub
+* Inkscape